KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 EC is triggered when an enemy with a Hydro or Electro aura has the other aura applied to it.
 EC will tick once per second so long as enough electro and hydro gauge remain, except in the following case:

-> When either the Electro or Hydro gauge completely decays, the next EC tick will prematurely occur at the moment at which the gauge completely decayed.
+> When either the Electro or Hydro gauge completely decays, the next EC tick will prematurely occur at the moment when the gauge is completely decayed.
 However, if one of the gauges empties within 0.5s of the last EC tick, there will not be another tick of EC.

 Each tick of EC **consumes 0.5GU from both gauges**.
 Once a gauge is empty, the element will disappear from the enemy’s status, but the other remaining gauge will remain available to further reactions.